Phase-change material

-There are two principal classes of phase change material: organic (carbon-containing) materials derived either from petroleum, from plants or from animals; and salt hydrates, which generally either use natural salts from the sea or from mineral deposits or are by-products of other processes.
+There are two principal classes of phase-change material: organic (carbon-containing) materials derived either from petroleum, from plants or from animals; and salt hydrates, which generally either use natural salts from the sea or from mineral deposits or are by-products of other processes.
 A third class is solid to solid phase change.

 PCMs are used in many different commercial applications where energy storage and/or stable temperatures are required, including, among others, heating pads, cooling for telephone switching boxes, and clothing.

 By far the biggest potential market is for building heating and cooling.
-In this application area, PCMs hold potential in light of the progressive reduction in the cost of renewable electricity, coupled with the intermittent nature of such electricity.
-This can result in a misfit between peak demand and availability of supply.
+In this application, PCMs hold potential in light of the progressive reduction in the cost of renewable electricity, coupled with the intermittent nature of such electricity.
+This can result in a mismatch between peak demand and availability of supply.
 In North America, China, Japan, Australia, Southern Europe and other developed countries with hot summers, peak supply is at midday while peak demand is from around 17:00 to 20:00.
 This creates opportunities for thermal storage media.

-Solid-liquid phase change materials are usually encapsulated for installation in the end application, to contain in the liquid state.
+There are two common ways that PCMs may be used: either passively, where the PCM is located so as to absorb and then release heat due to temperature difference, which is thereby moderated.
+In such applications, the PCM may be encapsulated, and integrated into the structure of the object or space that is to be conditioned.
 In some applications, especially when incorporation to textiles is required, phase change materials are micro-encapsulated.
 Micro-encapsulation allows the material to remain solid, in the form of small bubbles, when the PCM core has melted.